 No row establishes a globally superior recipe.
 Peri-LN names an input-and-output normalization layout and reports experiments up to 3.2B parameters; Rybakov et al. evaluate attention-specific normalization and capping on an 830M-parameter model driven into instability with high learning rates.[12][11]

-This illustration uses RMS rescaling to expose the mechanism: multiplying a query by twenty changes the raw dot-product logit, but rescaling both query and key by their RMS removes that scale-only change.
+This small calculation uses RMS rescaling to expose the mechanism: multiplying a query by twenty changes the raw dot-product logit, but rescaling both query and key by their RMS removes that scale-only change.

 1from math import isclose, sqrt